The AHC Team

 Hallow is a long-term foster.
 After she was returned a second time to a local shelter for being too timid, I offered to foster her with the hope of socialize her.
 She now loves chin strokes, belly rubs, and snuggling with me.

 • Lucy: Prior to Lucy (2008-2014), I was a dog lover.
-Lucy broke all my preconceptions about cats and is the reason my world now revolves around them.
+Lucy was the cat who changed how I saw cats and changed the direction of my life

 • Cinder: Adopted from Hearts United for Animals and its program for pets of domestic violence victims, Cinder teaches me about reserved and insecure cats.